void-linux/void-packages/Manual.md

-If a development package provides a `pkg-config` file, you should verify what dependencies the package needs for dynamic or static linking, and add the appropiate `development` packages as dependencies.
+If a development package provides a `pkg-config` file, you should verify what dependencies the package needs for dynamic or static linking, and add the appropriate `development` packages as dependencies.

 <a id="pkgs_python"></a>
 ### Python packages